-If you’re interested in buying an organic product that isn’t GOTS certified, just make sure to check if you’re buying from a reliable brand that’s been tried and tested by a lot of parents!
+If you’re interested in buying baby sleeping bags that aren’t GOTS certified, just make sure to check if you’re buying from a reliable brand that’s been tried and tested by a lot of parents!

-Although as much as possible, going for GOTS certified organic products are best.
+Although as much as possible, going for a GOTS certified organic sleep sack would be best.

 Sleeping sacks are great baby products that help keep your little one warm and ready to sleep.

-Some of the features you should look for are sturdy zippers, fabric breathability, and mobility.
+Some of the features you should look for in wearable blankets are sturdy zippers, fabric breathability, and mobility.

 For zippers, make sure they have guards and are covered up by the fabric when you zip them.
 It also helps if the zipper is two-way or starts from the bottom instead of the top.

-All of the zipper choices in this list are either two-way or bottom-to-top, so that’s a feature you can already check off.
+All of the wearable blankets on this list either have two-way or bottom-to-top zippers, so that’s a feature you can already check off.

 Since babies can’t regulate their body temperatures well like adults, they’ll have a harder time adjusting to the environment.
-It’s important to choose the right fabric!
+It’s important to choose the right fabric for their wearable blanket!

-For hotter temperatures, it’s better to go for a muslin cotton sleeping sack.
+For hotter temperatures, the best sleep sack would be a muslin cotton sleeping sack.
 Muslin is organic cotton that has an open-weave design.
 This makes it very breathable, lightweight, and allows a lot of airflow.
 This is the perfect choice for hotter climates.

 For colder environments, great sleep sack material options would be regular organic cotton or wool sleep sacks.
 Since these don’t have an open-weave design like muslin, they can protect your baby better from the cold and would keep your baby warm.